 Jak Jones Reflects on World Snooker Championship Defeat: "I’m More Disappointed Now"

-Jak Jones was an unexpected finalist at the World Snooker Championship this year, and the disappointment of his loss in the final has only intensified over time.
+Jak Jones became an unexpected finalist at the last concluded World Snooker Championship this year, and the disappointment of his loss in the final has only intensified over time with the result.

-Entering the tournament as a qualifier, the Welshman stunned audiences with an impressive run, defeating Zhang Anda and Si Jiahui, before pulling off a major upset against Judd Trump in the quarter-finals.
-He then overcame Stuart Bingham, who had beaten Ronnie O’Sullivan, before falling to Kyren Wilson in the final, 18-14.
+He Entered the tournament as a qualifier, the Welshman stunned and thrill the audiences with an impressive run, defeating Zhang Anda and Si Jiahui, before pulling down with major upset against Judd Trump in the quarter-finals which turn out bad.
+He then overcame Stuart Bingham, who had beaten Ronnie O’Sullivan, before falling to Kyren Wilson in the final show that ended, 18-14.

-The final itself was a peculiar contest.
-Wilson took an early lead, winning the first seven frames, but Jones mounted a strong comeback, making the match competitive towards the end.
-However, despite his resilience, he ultimately came up short.
+The final game itself became a peculiar contest with so much excitement at the end.
+The man of the moment Wilson took an early lead of the game by winning the first seven frames, but Jones showed and mounted a strong comeback, making the match competitive towards the end.
+However, despite his resilience and pressure he ultimately came up short.

 Having played his semi-final late into the night before the final, Jones admits he had no sleep before the most important match of his life.
-Although he’s proud of reaching the Crucible final, the sting of defeat has grown stronger with time.
+Although he’s proud of reaching the Crucible final, the sting and the pain of the defeat has grown stronger with time.

 "Looking back, I’m more disappointed now than I was when I lost the final," Jones reflected.
 "I didn’t play my best, but coming close has given me confidence moving forward."